conradludgate/iter-num-tools/README.md

 ## Arange

-Arange is similar to [LinSpace](#linspace), but instead of a fixed amount or steps, it steps but a fixed amount.
+Arange is similar to [LinSpace](#linspace), but instead of a fixed amount of steps, it steps by a fixed amount.

 ```rust
 use iter_num_tools::arange;